-In our shala we teach Ashtanga Yoga as it is taught in KPJAYI, in Mysore, India.
+In our shala we teach Ashtanga Yoga as it is taught in SYC (formerly known as KPJAYI), in Mysore, India.
 Its foundations lie in the combination of movement, breath and gaze (Tristhana) into one dynamic practice.
 While paying attention to these three elements, we follow a set sequence and flow from posture to posture in a steady, continuous rhythm (Vinyasa).

 By practicing Ashtanga Yoga, the body gets stronger, more flexible and resilient.
-Pains resulting from bad posture get resolved, the nervous system gets stronger, our mood improves and a new vitality appears.
+Pains resulting from bad posture get resolved, soreness after practice is minimized, the nervous system gets stronger, our mood improves and a new vitality appears.
 We learn to listen to our body and use it efficiently.
 We discover the endless potential of our breath.
 Slowly and steadily, through committed practice, its benefits start to seep into every area of our life, away and beyond our mat.